csuf-cpsc-254-03sp19/cs254-03-groupproject-dvd/README.md

 # cs254-03-groupproject-dvd

 cs254-03-groupproject-dvd created by GitHub Classroom

+Decription:
+A crossword puzzle display for the user so that they can guess the corresponding words.
+There will be approximate 10 levels.
+Each level has a different theme to make things more exciting and appealing for the users.

-How to use the program:
-Open the program, click start, make words out of the displayed letters.
+How to use the program;Open the program, click start, make words out of the displayed letters.
 Complete the level.
 Once a level is completed a pass is given in the form of a code for the next level.
 This pass can be used on the start page to jump levels immediately.
 Complete all levels and win the satisfaction of beating our game.
 [May include story based levels for entertainment]